kschan0214/gacelle/docs/getting_started/askadam_basicND_tutorial.rst

 This strategy provides the most memory and computationally efficient way for the optimisation, but the operation is a bit less intuitive.

-The first thing is to create a function to generate the forward signal.
+Similar to Strategy 1, the first thing is to create a function to generate the forward signal.
 To accomodate the first 3 dimensions for spatial information, we will put the time :math:`t` in the 4th dimension.

 Here is an example: